hub714/multi-region-workshop/lab-1-xray/README.md

 Further reading: [ECS Documentation: Services](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html)
 </details>

-Navigate to [Clusters](https://console.aws.amazon.com/ecs/home#/clusters) in the ECS dashboard.
+1. Navigate to [Clusters](https://console.aws.amazon.com/ecs/home#/clusters) in the ECS dashboard.

-Click on your workshop ECS cluster; the name will start with `Cluster-` followed by the CloudFormation stack name.
+2. Click on your workshop ECS cluster; the name will start with `Cluster-` followed by the CloudFormation stack name.

-Check the checkbox next to the **Like** service and click **Update**.
+3. Check the checkbox next to the **Like** service and click **Update**.

-Configure the following fields:
+4. Configure the following fields:

-- **Task Definition** - select the latest from the dropdown menu for revision
+* **Task Definition** - select the latest from the dropdown menu for revision
-- **Force new deployment** - check this box
+* **Force new deployment** - check this box

     Your configuration will look similar to this:
 ![Update Like service](./images/03-updateLikeService.png)

-Leave all other fields as they are and keep clicking **Next step** until you reach the review page, then click **Update Service**
+5. Leave all other fields as they are and keep clicking **Next step** until you reach the review page, then click **Update Service**

-Click **View Service** and you should see the deployment begin.
+6. Click **View Service** and you should see the deployment begin.
 This will take a few minutes, so feel free to move on to the next step where you'll begin to instrument the Like service.

-### 2. Instrument the Like service code using the AWS X-Ray SDK and Cloud9
+### [2] Instrument the Like service code using the AWS X-Ray SDK and Cloud9

 <details>
 <summary>Learn more: The AWS X-Ray SDK</summary>

 AWS provides X-Ray SDKs for many popular programming languages such as python, javascript, go, java, etc. The SDK provides interceptors to trace incoming HTTP requests, client handlers to instrument AWS SDK clients used to call other AWS services, and an HTTP client to instrument calls to other http web services.
 You can also patch certain supported libraries such as database clients.
 Support will vary with each language specific SDK, so consult the documentation to read more.
 Since Mythical Mysfits services are based on Flask, you'll use the python SDK.
 Additionally, the X-Ray SDK for Python includes middleware that traces incoming requests for Flask (and Django) frameworks.
 Convenient!
 If you aren't using either of these, but still use python for your implementation, you can use the python SDK to manually instrument segments.

+When instrumenting an app with the X-Ray SDK, you first need to install the SDK.
+For convenience, that was already done for you during workshop bootstrap.
+If you look at `requirements.txt` for the Like service, you'll see we include the `aws-xray-sdk` when the container image is built.

 Further reading: